car driving on wet slippery road

 Get your Anti-lock Braking System checked by trusted mechanics near you

-Is it safe to drive with the ABS warning light on
+Is it safe to drive with the ABS warning light on?

 If the ABS light turns on, it is still safe to drive your car if there aren’t unusual sounds coming from the wheels.
 This is because your car should still have its normal braking function.
 However, without the ABS, your wheels can lock up during hard braking, reducing your ability to steer.